Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Concluding remarks

-We have defined, analyzed, and demonstrated the use of probability-turbulence divergence as an instrument of allotaxonometry.
-As the probability-based analog of our rank-turbulence divergence, the instrument is able to perform well when comparing heavy-tailed Zipf distributions of type frequencies.
-We have shown further that probability-turbulence divergence generalizes a range of existing probability-based divergences, either in matching in exact form or equating in how types are ordered by type contribution.
+We have defined, analyzed, and demonstrated the use of probability-turbulence divergence as an instrument of allotaxonometry, both analytically and through the diagnostic visualizations afforded by our allotaxonographs.

+\item As the probability-based analog of our rank-turbulence divergence, \item the instrument is able to perform well when comparing heavy-tailed size-rank distributions of type frequencies. \item

+We emphasize the importance of creating allotaxonographs for a range of values of $\alpha$ (see Eq.~\ref{eq:probturbdiv.alphavals}).

+\item From there, the user can assess whether or not a scale-equalizing value of $\alpha$ exists. \item We have shown further that probability-turbulence divergence generalizes a range of existing probability-based divergences, \item either matching in exact form or equating in how types are ordered by type contribution. \end{textblock}

-While we view rank-turbulence divergence as our most general, interpretable instrument, for systems in which probabilities (or rates) of types occurring are well defined, and the resulting distributions involved are heavy-tailed, probability-turbulence divergence provides a more nuanced instrument.
+\begin{textblock} \item While we view rank-turbulence divergence as our most general, interpretable instrument, \item for systems in which probabilities (or rates) of types occurring are well defined---and the resulting distributions involved are heavy-tailed---probability-turbulence divergence provides a more nuanced instrument. \end{textblock}

-We also favor divergences which compare distributions in as transparent a way as possible.
-To that end, we have made the core of probability-turbulence divergence a simple difference of powers of probabilities (\Req{eq:probturbdiv.probdiv_definition_core}).
-By contrast, we view some divergences as being problematic in being overly constructed.
-We venture that Jensen-Shannon divergence (JSD), which we ourselves have used elsewhere, is one such instrument.
-The creation of an artificial mixed distribution is a contrivance we avoid here, and is perhaps indicative of taking information theory too far~\cite{shannon1956a,dodds2020h}.
+\begin{textblock} \item We also favor divergences which compare distributions in as transparent a way as possible. \item To that end, we have made the core of probability-turbulence divergence a simple difference of powers of probabilities (Eq.~\ref{eq:probturbdiv.probdiv_definition_core}). \item By contrast, we view some divergences as being problematic in being overly constructed. \item We venture that Jensen-Shannon divergence (JSD), which we ourselves have used elsewhere, is one such instrument. \item The creation of an artificial mixed distribution is a contrivance we avoid here, \item and is perhaps indicative of taking information theory too far~\cite{shannon1956a}. \end{textblock}

-In our experience, we have also found that the visual information delivered by our allotaxonographs, especially in their coupling of histograms and ranked lists, has been essential to working effectively with divergences of all kinds.
+\begin{textblock} \item In our experience, we have also found that the visual information delivered by our allotaxonographs, \item especially in their coupling of histograms and ranked lists, \item has been essential to working effectively with divergences of all kinds. \end{textblock}